Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework: Conclusions and Future Work

 \section{Conclusions and Future Work}

 We studied the problem of federated classification with non-identical class sets.
-We propose the \our framework and demonstrated its use in federated learning for various applications. \our breaks the classification model into a data encoder and a label encoder.
+We propose the \our framework and demonstrate its use in federated learning for various applications. \our incorporates a label encoder in the backbone classification model.
 Semantic label learning is conducted by leveraging a domain-related corpus and shared label names.
-The pre-trained semantic label embeddings contain the knowledge of label correlations and are then used to guide the training of data encoder.
-Moreover, the knowledge distillation strategy complements the training of unaware classes at each client.
-These two modules are a key to mitigating client variance in \our, which addresses the challenge of non-identical class sets.
+The pretrained semantic label embeddings contain the knowledge of label correlations and are used to guide the training of the data encoder.
+Moreover, the anchor-guided alignment enriches features for unaware classes at each client based on global class anchors and reduces the discrepancy between local distributions and global distribution.
+These two designs are a key to mitigating client variance in \our, which addresses the challenge of non-identical class sets.
 We show that \our improves the baseline algorithms for federated learning with non-IID data and achieves new state-of-the-art.

-For future directions, we consider more general system heterogeneity where the participants have different network architectures, different training processes, and different tasks at the same time.
+It is worth mentioning that \our can work when the clients can only share the label IDs by assuming label names are unknown and randomly initializing the label encoder.
+Of course, advanced techniques like neural language models can be applied to generate and enrich the label representations, and we leave it as future work.
+Moreover, for future directions, we consider more general system heterogeneity where the participants have different network architectures, training processes, and tasks.
 We plan to extend our study to make federated learning compatible with such heterogeneity.